ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-2-3.md

-Chapter 1: Understanding the Value of Time - Tips for Identifying Personal Obstacles to Effective Time Management and Overcoming Them
+Tips for Identifying Personal Obstacles to Effective Time Management and Overcoming Them
 =====================================================================================================================================

 In "Time is a Finite Resource: How to Use it Wisely," we will explore techniques and strategies for maximizing productivity, efficiency, and work-life balance.
 In this chapter, we will focus on understanding the value of time and identifying personal obstacles to effective time management.